JD2112/DataScanR/assests/bugs.md

 [1] "Normality tab selected!"
 Warning: Error in loadNamespace: there is no package called ‘bsicons’
 ```
-**fixed** package added to the docker image **added to library imports**
+**fixed by J** 1. ‘bsicons’package added to the docker image **added to library imports**‘bsicons’
 **FIXED**      2. automatically calculates normality and prompt `problem calculating normality`!!! **- when there are less than 3 non-NA values, the normality crashed.
 Added automatic removing of variables with less than 3 non-NA variables to perform normality check**

 ## Correlation
 **FIXED** 1. should have a notification, `select numeric variables` **- only numerical variables are in the dropdown**<br>